 When you ask yourself the question, "what is my purpose in life?" turn to the Bible to read what God says.
 God tells us that Adam was created for His pleasure — to live in a perfect relationship with Him and to increase His goodness by loving and serving Him.

 Sadly, Adam and Eve sinned and every person since that time has been born with a sinful nature of rebellion again God's original plan and purpose for man.
 While our nature has changed, and each of us is born with a sinful nature, our purpose in life has not changed.
-Our purpose is to love, honour and glorify the Lord and by doing so we bring Him pleasure.
+Our purpose is to love, honor and glorify the Lord and by doing so we bring Him pleasure.